luxfeerre/thesis-chatapp/chatapp/README.md

 Then execute the script goqourum.sh to start the node from the directory where the genesis file was created.

 ### **Upload smart contract**
-Setup a new node and be sure to install Ubuntu 20.04 or higher and the dependencies described above and then install the software from this part.
+Use the Ethereum full node or setup a new node and be sure to install Ubuntu 20.04 or higher and the dependencies described above and then install the software from this part.

+Then download the entaier repository at: https://github.com/luxfeerre/thesis-chatapp/tree/main/chatapp

+Then naviage to the chatapp folder through the command:

+**cd chatapp**

+Then use the script:

+**bash recomplineSmartContract.sh**

+This will download two docker images and execute them to compile the smart contract state/State.sol.
+It will also generate the Golang code used by the contract and the application.

+Then on the Ethereum full node go to the directory goqourum.
+Thier use the command:

+go run main.go

+This will print out the private key for the account which will be used to deploy the smart contract to the private Ethereum network.

+Then on the node used to deploy the contract make sure you are in the chatapp directory.
+Then modify the file utils/contract_deploy.go and change line with this content:

+privateKey, err := crypto.HexToECDSA("811283a34a4429e520dc7f78bfc8be83fc756a6f79e823c91733b90210cd39f5")

+Where "811283a34a4429e520dc7f78bfc8be83fc756a6f79e823c91733b90210cd39f5" is changed to the private key for your Ethereum network which was printed ou in the main program. also chane the line with client, err := ethclient.Dial("http://192.168.2.12:8552") to your Ethereum full node IPv4 address.

+Make sure that the Ethereum full node is running and then use the shell script to deploy the contract with the command:

+**bash deployContract.sh**

+This writes out two lines and use the first one which is the address for the smart contract on your private blockchain.

+Add this to the file /ethereumService/ethereumService.go and change the function:

+func StateInstance(client *ethclient.Client) (*state.State, error) {
+	address := common.HexToAddress("0x99ddD1DF9C9719294e8cD34B1FFCC6B03CfFeBB0")
+	return state.NewState(address, client)
+}

+Where the 0x99ddD1DF9C9719294e8cD34B1FFCC6B03CfFeBB0should be changed to your smart contracts address.

 ### **Remote Tracer set up**